 COVID-19 Basic Awareness and Safety Training (required)

 All students, faculty and staff will be required to take a COVID-19 awareness and safety training course before returning to campus.

-Each day before coming to campus, all faculty, staff and students must complete the daily health form.
+Each day before coming to campus, all faculty, staff and students must complete their Buff Pass form.
 This is required for every day you intend to be on campus.

 The form asks four brief questions related to COVID-19:

 - Recent close contact with a probable COVID-19 case